reAlHe/pact-spring-kotlin-example/README.md

 A `docker-compose.yml` is provided containing the required infrastructure services, i.e. a pact-broker, that manages the contracts and a mongo db acting as storage for the 2 microservices.

+## pacts
+After running teh consumer tests, a pact is generated, located under root with path `/target/pacts`.
+This pact can be posted at the pact broker:

+`POST http://{pact broker host}/pacts/provider/{provider name}/consumer/{consumer name}/version/{version}`

+Please note that the consumer and provider names, provided in the path must match exactly the names within the posted pact json.